alexwlchan/alexwlchan.net/src/_drafts/s3-keys-are-not-file-paths.md

 We recently introduced a rule at work that blocks creating S3 objects whose keys aren't normalised paths.
 I thought we were already doing this; enforcing it in the Scala type system immediately exposed several places where we weren't handling it correctly.

-S3 still isn't a filesystem -- for example, I can put an arbitrary number of objects under a single prefix, whereas most filesystems balk at more than a few thousand files in a single directory -- but there's no risk of data loss from having multiple keys that normalise to the same path.
+S3 still isn't a filesystem -- for example, I can put an arbitrary number of objects under a single prefix, whereas most filesystems balk at more than a few thousand files in a single directory -- but if you only use normalised paths for keys, there's no risk of data loss from having multiple keys that normalise to the same path.

 ## The special cases

-S3 has some logic to prevent the most destructive mistakes.
+S3 has some internal logic to prevent the most destructive mistakes.
-In particular, although it allows the `..` for parent directory, it prevents you from creating a path that would resolve outside the root of the bucket.
+In particular, although it allows using `/../` anywhere inside a key, it prevents you from creating a path that would resolve outside the root of the bucket.
 If you try to create such a key, you get an HTTP 400 Bad Request.

+Here are a few examples:

 <style>
   table { margin-left: auto; margin-right: auto; }